Updated: March 2019

 Furthermore, the catch has to be reported to the authorities before it can be sold, and a tissue sample has to be delivered to the local authority.
 There can also be regulations regarding where it is allowed to hunt whales and where only whale-safaris can take place (Government of Greenland 2016).

 A tragic whaling history

 In 1931, the League of Nations Convention protected the bowhead whale from commercial whaling.
 Some limited subsistence whaling still occurred by Inuit in Alaska.
-In 1946, the IWC was established by the International Convention for the Regulation of Whaling.
-IWC continued the prohibition on commercial whaling started in 1931 and began to regulate commercial whaling among signatory nations in 1964.
-In 1977, IWC called for a ban on the increasing subsistence bowhead whaling in Alaska due to concerns about the status of the whale populations.
-A ban was not implemented but the IWC granted a limited quota (Reeves and Leatherwood 1985).
+In 1946, the International Whaling Commission (IWC) was established by the International Convention for the Regulation of Whaling.
+The IWC continued the prohibition on commercial whaling started in 1931 and began to regulate commercial whaling among signatory nations in 1964.
+In 1977, the IWC called for a ban on the increasing subsistence bowhead whaling in Alaska due to concerns about the status of the whale populations.
+A ban was not implemented, but the IWC granted a limited quota (Reeves and Leatherwood 1985).

 Stock sizes prior to commercial whaling